 You have to be a bit gentle with these guys.
 Sweet potato skins are kind of fragile and you want to try to avoid digging all the way through.
 If you do cut through the skin though, don’t worry about it.
 It’ll still come out fine.
 I did it a few times and all of mine still baked up beautifully.

 Don’t forget to scoop the potato out of the tops that you sliced off as well.

 Add all of this filling to a bowl with whatever other flavors you are using.
 Like I said, I kept my version really simple in this case.
-Just some butter, cream, cayenne, and some salt and pepper.
+For today’s version I used some butter, bacon, cheddar, salt and pepper.

 Mix this all together well and carefully scoop it back into the potato shells.
 Sprinkle on some cheese and you’re ready for the second baking!